 Immerse your students in nature with our exciting discovery hikes led by WildCare’s Terwilliger Nature Guides.
 Students will use their senses to examine animal tracks, investigate scat, and spot wildlife, all while expanding their knowledge and appreciation of local flora and fauna.

-Please use the online form to reserve today, or click the link to be added to the waitlist.
-We will begin accepting reservations for the 2023/2024 school year in May 2023.
+Please use the online form to reserve today.
+Or email education@discoverwildcare to be added to the waitlist.

 Group Limit: One classroom per hike per day